AACI Kosher Classic China May, 2019

-Locations: Beijing, Guilin, Hong Kong, Shanghai, Xian, Xian and more
+Locations: Beijing, Guilin, Hong Kong, Shanghai, Xian

 China’s textured and ancient history seamlessly melds into a fascinating, modern country, brimming with breathtaking sights.
-This classic tour will open up this vast and wondrous country to the traveler, and will leave no stone unturned.
+This classic tour will open up this vast and wondrous country to the traveler and will leave no stone unturned.

-Day 2: Tuesday, Oct 24
+Day 2: Tuesday, May 14th

-Day 3: Wednesday, Oct 25
+Day 3: Wednesday, May 15th

 From there we continue to Ohel Leah Synagogue.
+The Hong Kong Jewish Community was formally established in the 1850s in premises leased by the Sassoon family.
 The Ohel Leah Synagogue has been in continuous use since its completion with the exception of a short period during World War II when Hong Kong was occupied by the Japanese.
-The synagogue is built in a colonial style and incorporates elements from the Edwardian free classical style.
-After a tour of the synagogue and an opportunity to learn about the Jewish community, we continue to see the city in the most unique way, via the longest escalator system in the world!
-Built to shuttle commuters in this busy city, it takes upwards of a half hour to complete the ride!
+The synagogue is built in a colonial style and incorporates elements from the Edwardian free classical-style.
+The polished Aberdeen granite columns, centrally elevated bimah enclosed by carved wood balustrades on three sides, and heavy, rich wood benches are reflective of Baghdadi and Sephardic heritage.
+After a tour of the synagogue and an opportunity to learn about the Jewish community, we will continue to Aberdeen.
+Aberdeen is famous not only tourists but also Hong Kong locals for its floating village and floating seafood restaurants located in the Aberdeen Harbor.

-Day 4: Thursday, Oct 26
+Day 4: Thursday, May 16th

 Early morning flight to Shanghai.
-Upon arrival we will have an introductory tour of Shanghai, including the Yu Garden, a prime example of a Chinese garden and the Chenghuang Miao Bazaar, whose center is a world famous temple.
+Upon arrival, we will have an introductory tour of Shanghai, including the Yu Garden, a prime example of a Chinese Garden and the Chenghuang Miao Bazaar, whose center is a world famous temple.

 After check-in at the hotel, we will dine at Chabad house in Shanghai and finish the night with a cruise in the harbor over the neon-lit Huangpu River, with a spectacular view of the Shanghai skyline.